wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_agent_communication/test_shared_configuration.md

 By default, agents send a keep alive message to the manager every 10 seconds.
 For each one of these messages, the Manager needs to check if the configuration for agent's groups have changed.
-If so, then the Wazuh Manager needs to push the new effective configuration (`merge.mg` file) for the agent.
-One `merge.mg` must be pushed only once.
+If so, then the Wazuh Manager must push the new effective configuration (`merged.mg` file) for the agent.
+It must be pushed only once.

 If the agent is added to a new group, a new `merge.mg` file must be generated for this agent and the configuration must be pushed as well.